 Amount of Education Required for Careers Related to Retailing & Retail Operations

-Some careers associated with retailing and retail operations require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with retailing and retail operations may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||39.0%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||5.0%|

 In 2020-2021, 81 schools offered a retailing and retail operations program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.